muhammad-jamil-ahmed/muhammad-jamil-ahmed/README.md

 ---

-## :computer: About Me
+## 💻 About Me

 I'm an AI Engineer with a strong background as a Fullstack Developer, passionate about building intelligent systems and scalable applications.
 I specialize in AI agents, RAG systems, voice assistants, and automation, backed by deep expertise in modern web technologies.

-:rocket: AI Engineer & Agents Developer: Focused on building scalable AI systems and real-world automation solutions.
+- 🚀 **AI Engineer & Agents Developer:** Focused on building scalable AI systems and real-world automation solutions.
-:brain: RAG & Voice AI Specialist: Creating knowledge-driven assistants and voice-enabled experiences.
+- 🧠 **RAG & Voice AI Specialist:** Creating knowledge-driven assistants and voice-enabled experiences.
-:mag: Tech Enthusiast: Blending AI with fullstack development to build end-to-end solutions.
+- 🔍 **Tech Enthusiast:** Blending AI with fullstack development to build end-to-end solutions.
-:globe_with_meridians: Fullstack Background: Experienced in modern JavaScript frameworks and cloud-based architectures.
+- 🌐 **Fullstack Background:** Experienced in modern JavaScript frameworks and cloud-based architectures.
-:books: Lifelong Learner: Constantly exploring advancements in AI, LLMs, and emerging technologies.
+- 📚 **Lifelong Learner:** Constantly exploring advancements in AI, LLMs, and emerging technologies.

 ---